-Instructional Hours: 3 Prerequisite: SOC101 and ENG101 Offered SPRING semester of odd-numbered years
+Instructional Hours: 3 Prerequisite: SOC101 and ENG101

-SWK290-299 Special Topics in Social Work(1 - 3 credits)A topic of special interest may be offered as a special topicscourse.
-Faculty-directed research may also be offered as aspecial topics course.Instructional Hours: 1 - 3
+SWK290-299 Special Topics in Social Work (1 - 3 credits) A topic of special interest may be offered as a special topics course.
+Faculty-directed research may also be offered as a special topics course.

+Instructional Hours: 1 - 3 Prerequisite: Permission of Instructor